TimBr2/Internship/Conda_ShinyEnv/publish_shinyapp.md

 ## Step 4: Transfer files to the remote server
 The folder with the ShinyApp and the other files can now be transferred to the remote server(Vesalius).
 To transfer files to the remote server, a username and password is needed.
 This is given by the host of the server.
 In this case, the username is sarahlee.
 A secure copy, scp, is used to transfer the files.
 The -r means "recursive", allowing to copy directories with it's contents.
 The directory SingleCell_DiffTrack is copied to the /home/sarahlee/projects folder on the Vesalius server.
+Make sure you are connected to the UGent VPN, otherwise you can't connect to vesalius.ugent.be.
 ```
 scp -r ./SingleCell_DiffTrack sarahlee@vesalius.ugent.be:/home/sarahlee/projects
 ```